TylorS/typed-fx/docs/modules/operator.ts.md

 ## isMap

-Detect if an Fx is a FromEffect instance.
+Detect if an Fx is a MapFx instance.
 Useful for creating fusion optimizations.

 **Signature**